mdavo6/spree_wholesale/README.md

 License
 ------------------------------------------------------------------------------

-Copyright (c) 2011 - 2012 Spencer Steffen and Citrus, released under the New BSD License All rights reserved.
+Copyright (c) 2017 Michael Davidson, Spencer Steffen and Citrus, released under the New BSD License All rights reserved.